digital-plusplus/GAIA/README.md

 * NPC with speech interface: using STT+LLM+TTS cloud services
 * Speech to Text providers supported: GroqCloud(OpenAI Whisper), HuggingFace (ElevenLabs to be added soon)
 * LLM supported: GroqCloud, Google Gemini, Ollama
-* Text to Speech supported: Speechify, ElevenLabs, RapidApi
+* Text to Speech supported: Speechify, ElevenLabs
-* Text to Image providers: HuggingFace
-* RAG supported: MariaDB, Google Web Search (Ollama RAG to be added soon)
+* RAG supported: Google Web Search

 (* => excluding paid cloud services for the NPC and assumes you don't exceed the Vivox Voice services complementary service tresholds)

 What is new in this Branch
 ==========================
-* This branch is running on UNITY 6
+* This branch is running on UNITY 6000.1.12f1 (July 2025)
-* AI API keys are stored in a file in Assets/Resources/Secure
+* AI API keys are stored in a file in Assets/Resources/Secure (not included)
 * Google LLM has a version with <b>vision</b> which is able to interpret webcam/camera images